RubixML/ML/docs/basic-introduction.md

 bool(true)
 ```

-For our small training set, the entire training process should only take a matter of microseconds, but larger datasets with more features can take longer.
+For our small training set, the training process should only take a matter of microseconds, but larger datasets with more features can take longer.
 Now that the learner is trained, in the next section we'll show how we can feed in unknown samples to generate predictions.

 > **Hint:** See the [Training](training.md) section of the docs for a closer look at training a learner.

 ## Making Predictions
 Suppose that we went out and collected 4 new data points from different friends using the same questions we asked the couples we interviewed for our training set.
 We could predict whether or not they will stay married to their spouse by taking their answers and passing them in an [Unlabeled](datasets/unlabeled.md) dataset to the `predict()` method on our newly trained estimator.
-The process of making predictions is called *inference* because the estimator uses the model constructed during training to infer the label of the unknown samples.
+This process of making predictions is called *inference* because the estimator uses the model constructed during training to infer the label of the unknown samples.

 > **Note:** If you attempt to make predictions using an untrained learner, it will throw an exception.